jeremyckahn/js-project-starter/README.md

 npm start
 ```

-From here, you can fire up your browser's dev tools and set breakpoints, step through code, etc.
+From here, you can fire up your browser's dev tools and set breakpoints, step through code, etc.  You can run the app at <a href="http://localhost:9123">http://localhost:9123</a>, or run the tests at <a href="http://localhost:9123/test.html">http://localhost:9123/test.html</a>.

 ## A build process